PusangMaySaging/ServiceRequest/README.md

 ## How to Run

 1. Run `https://github.com/Ryanali23/ServiceRequest.git` or download as ZIP file.
-2. After cloning, Run you IDE or open folder with your favorite text editor.
+2. After cloning, Run you IDE or open folder with your text editor.
 You can run using console with:
 `javac App.java`
 `java App`
 5. Enjoy :heart: